Frank Carter (musician): Early life

-Carter grew up in Hemel Hempstead in England, his mother taught Irish dancing and his father was a DJ.
+Carter grew up in Hemel Hempstead in England, his mother was an Irish dance teacher and his father was a DJ.
 He is the eldest of four brothers, including Steph Carter, who would play guitar in Gallows along with Frank, and Richard Carter who would eventually form the band Blackhole.
 His parents divorced when Carter was in his teens, which led to him discovering punk rock music.

 From a young age, Carter had a passion for music and art.
 He formed his first band called All Night Drive at sixteen, where he was given the choice to either learn an instrument or become a frontman, to which he decided to be the group's vocalist.
 After high school, he went to art college, however he dropped out as he felt he was "not learning anything", which led to him pursuing a career as a tattoo artist.
 He is currently an artist at Rose of Mercy in London.

 Gallows: 2005–2011

 Carter formed Gallows in 2005, influenced by the music of hardcore punk bands Black Flag, Minor Threat, Swing Kids and JR Ewing.
 They released their debut album Orchestra of Wolves on 25 September 2006 through In at the Deep End Records in the U.K. and Epitaph Records in the U.S. The album peaked at number 57 on the U.K. charts.

 In March 2007, Gallows signed a deal with Warner Bros Records, making them the first British hardcore punk band to sign to a major label.
-In September, Gallows opened for Poison the Well on their 2007 U.K. alongside Lethal Bizzle.
+In September, Gallows toured with Lethal Bizzle alongside additional opening acts Poison the Well and Blackhole.
 Carter's brother Richard took over for one of the performances in Inverness due to his "waves of concussion" and persistent bleeding from the band's performance the previous night at Stoke On Trent.
 Richard began being abused by the crowd, which led to Frank getting into a physical altercation with multiple members of the crowd and the subsequent cancellation of the next two dates of the tour.

-On 2 May 2009, Gallows released their second album Grey Britain, which was a concept album based around post–credit crunch Britain, which was "centered on a world of emboldened racism, xenophobia, knife crime and inescapable mental illness".
+On 2 May 2009, Gallows released their second album Grey Britain, which was a concept album based around post–2008 financial crisis Britain, which was "centered on a world of emboldened racism, xenophobia, knife crime and inescapable mental illness".
 It peaked at number 20 on the U.K. charts.
 The album led to Warner Bros dropping the group due to them believing it to be too confrontational politically.
 In 2011, Carter departed from Gallows due to creative differences and tensions within the band.